Rickidevs/RickPhis/README.md

 # RickPhis 🎣

-> A customizable phishing simulation tool built with Python and Selenium.
+> A customizable phishing simulation tool built with Python and Selenium

 RickPhis allows you to simulate phishing scenarios using a local web server and Ngrok tunneling.
 Designed for ethical hacking, cybersecurity education, and red team practice.